 The effectiveness of topical and oral saw palmetto use in AGA and telogen effluvium was analysed in multiple randomised control trials and cohort studies through systematic reviews (e.g., a 2020 Karger review).

-Sixty per cent of users reported an improved quality of their hair, 27% reported increased hair growth, 83% experienced thicker hair density, and 52% reported a halt in the progression of AGA.
+60% of users reported an improvement in quality of their hair, 27% reported increased hair growth, 83% experienced thicker hair density, and 52% reported a halt in the progression of AGA.
 Saw palmetto was markedly weaker than finasteride in stimulating the growth of the hair.

 The studies were limited by their small sample size and duration.
 They frequently relied on a combination of supplements, which makes it difficult to determine the single effect of saw palmetto.